natalieagus/50002/docs/Labs/lab3-part1.md

 The lab will reinforce your understanding on how you can build the circuit to conform to the logic that you want, e.g: adder circuit will perform binary addition of input A and B, etc, and make it **programmable** using the control signal: `ALUFN`.

 {: .warning}
-You are <span style="color:red; font-weight: bold;">NOT</span> allowed to use **any** of Lucid's **math** and **comparison** operators when implementing this lab's functionality.
+You are <span style="color:red; font-weight: bold;">NOT</span> allowed to use **any** of Lucid's [**math** and **comparison** operators](https://alchitry.com/lucid-reference) when implementing this lab's ALU 13 functionalities.
 This is the requirement of your 1D project because we would like you to learn the basics and not solely rely on Vivado's capability on creating components of the ALU.
 Please follow the implementation of the units from the given schematics. **Failure to comply will result in -2% of your overall grades**.
 However, you can use them for array indexing or checking conditions in loops.

 ## Part 1 Introduction

 In this lab, we will build a 32-bit **arithmetic and logic unit (ALU)** for the Beta processor.
 You <span style="color:#ff791a; font-weight: bold;">will</span> need this for your 1D Project Checkoff 1, just that you will need to **modify** it to be a **16-bit ALU**.
+It should be a minor change for you to adapt the ALU for your 1D project (simply change in size).
+We will stick with 32-bit ALU in this Lab because we will need it for the next lab when we make the 32-bit Beta CPU taught in the lectures.

 {: .new-title}
 > Arithmetic Logic Unit (ALU)